We work with key stakeholders to

 In 2017, the committee assessed the identified priority bus routes and submitted recommendations for improvements to MBTA planners.
 The committee also convened key cycling stakeholders to assess cycling infrastructure priorities and submit recommendations to Boston Transportation Department.

-In 2018, the committee continued its focused on improving transit reliability by partnering with Allston Village Main Streets and Livable Streets Alliance and advocate for a morning dedicated bus lane along Brighton Ave., an area of high congestion as determined by CTPS and the State Department of Transportation.
+In 2018, the committee continued its focus on improving transit reliability by partnering with Allston Village Main Streets and Livable Streets Alliance to successfully advocate for a dedicated bus/bike lane along Brighton Ave., an area of high congestion as determined by CTPS and the State Department of Transportation.
 Read more!

 In 2019, the committee partnered with the Boston Transportation Department’s Transit Team to implement a dedicated bus/bike lane along Brighton Ave.Read more of this successful advocacy here!

 Currently the committee’s work focuses on transportation impacts and mitigations from neighborhood development, and the City of Boston’s Allston Brighton Mobility Study.